Collective Interference of Phonon Spin and Dipole Moment Rotation Induced Circular Dichroism

 and $|\bs{u}\rangle = \sqrt{\frac{\rho \omega}{2}} \left( u_x, u_y, u_z \right)^T$ ($T$ stands for matrix transposition) being the normalized state vector of displacement \cite{PS2022CPL}.
 The elastic spin describes the local circular motions of mass elements.
 For simple lattices, like the isotropic cubic lattice or square lattice which contains only one atom within a unit cell, the displacement field vector $\bs{u}$ can be replaced by the atomic displacement \cite{1962PSLevine}, as shown in the left panel of Fig.~\ref{sche}(b).
 However, if there are more than one atom in the unit cell as for complex lattice, we should regard the unit cell, rather than the atom, as the basic element, which is exemplified with hexagonal lattice in the right panel of Fig.~\ref{sche}(b).
-The displacement of mass center of unit cell is $\bm{u}_{\textrm{C}}=\sum_i \bar{m}_i \bm{u}_i$ with $\bar{m}_i$ being the reduced mass $\bar{m}_i=m_i/M_\textrm{C}$, $M_\textrm{C}=\sum_i m_i$ and $\bs{u}_i$ representing atomic displacement.
-For a single phonon mode with angular frequency $\omega$, the AM of unit cell's mass center can be calculated by $M_\textrm{C} \bm{u}_{\textrm{C}} \times \dot{\bm{u}}_{\textrm{C}}$ and its time-averaged value for unit cell including $n$ atoms is